allegro/axion-release-plugin/docs/configuration/ci_servers.md

 1 commit from the top of the branch is fetched, `axion-release` doesn't see the latest tag and is unable to determine the correct version.

-Because of this issue, `axion-release` can automatically unshallow the repository if executed on CI server.
+Because of this issue, `axion-release` will automatically unshallow the repository if executed on CI server.
-To enable it, use:
+To disable it, use:

     scmVersion {
-        unshallowRepoOnCI.set(true)
+        unshallowRepoOnCI.set(false)
     }

 This behavior is experimental and has been tested on the following CI servers: